ahamlinman/hypcast/README.md

   `-addr` flag can configure the server port if necessary (default `:9200`)

-Alternatively, if you want to enable hardware accelerated video processing through [VA-API][vaapi] (which the container image does not yet support), you can install and configure GStreamer and gstreamer-vaapi on your own system, then build and run the Hypcast binary yourself with `-video-pipeline vaapi`.
+Alternatively, if you want to enable hardware accelerated video processing through [VA-API][vaapi] (which the container image does not support), you can install and configure GStreamer and gstreamer-vaapi on your own system, then build and run the Hypcast binary yourself with `-video-pipeline vaapi`.
 See the Makefile for details of how to build a Hypcast binary with embedded client assets for convenience.

 **Hypcast is not designed to be exposed to the Internet!** It is expected to run on a fast local network, or _perhaps_ over a private VPN.
 Allowing public